EnebeliEmmanuel/eth-accra-v1/README.md

 ### Subgraph

 The Subgraph is used to index data from the smart contracts, allowing for efficient queries of game-related information, such as player stats, team performance, and round outcomes.
+We use [The Graph](https://thegraph.com) to power these queries, providing a seamless and efficient way to access decentralized data.

+### Deployment on Optimism

+The Game is deployed on the Optimism network, a Layer 2 scaling solution for Ethereum that provides lower transaction costs and faster confirmations.
+Optimism is chosen for its scalability, making it ideal for a dApp with frequent transactions like this game.
+You can view a sample transaction on Optimism [here](https://sepolia-optimistic.etherscan.io/tx/0x2da6427f83a220b0c652c7009e17184f277b1bb46f58b4c31fcead1afa719e2d).

 ### Setup Instructions